abdi7d/Publication-Assistant-for-AI-Projects/README.md

 ## 📖 Usage Instructions

-Once the application is installed, you can use it via the interactive web UI or the command line.
+Once the application is installed, you can use it via the interactive Gradio app or the command line.

 ### 🌐 1.
-Web Interface (Gradio) - Recommended
+Gradio App - Recommended
-The web interface provides the richest experience for exploring the generated documentation.
+The Gradio app provides the richest experience for exploring the generated documentation.

 **To start the server:**
 ```bash